Blue Haven - San Remo

 Blue Haven - San Remo shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Blue Haven - San Remo has a balanced workforce with both white and blue collar jobs.
-The construction sector is notably represented.
+Blue Haven - San Remo has a diverse workforce with both white and blue collar jobs.
+The construction sector is notably prominent.

 As of June 2025, the unemployment rate was 6.4%, with an estimated employment growth of 1.3% over the past year.
-There are 5,369 residents in work, with an unemployment rate of 2.2% above Greater Sydney's rate of 4.2%.
-Workforce participation is similar to Greater Sydney's at 60.0%.
+In June 2025, 5,369 residents were employed, while the unemployment rate was 2.2% higher than Greater Sydney's rate of 4.2%.
+The workforce participation rate was similar to Greater Sydney's 60.0%.
 Employment is concentrated in health care & social assistance, retail trade, and construction.

-Retail trade has a higher representation than the regional average, at 1.6 times.
-Conversely, professional & technical jobs are lower at 2.4% compared to the regional average of 11.5%.
-The area may offer limited local employment opportunities based on Census data analysis.
-From June 2024 to June 2025, employment levels increased by 1.3%, while labour force increased by 2.7%, causing the unemployment rate to rise by 1.3 percentage points.
-In contrast, Greater Sydney had employment growth of 2.6% and labour force growth of 2.9%, with a smaller unemployment rate increase of 0.3 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5% and lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Retail trade has a particularly high employment share, at 1.6 times the regional level.
+Conversely, professional & technical services have lower representation, at 2.4% compared to the regional average of 11.5%.
+The area may offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between June 2024 and June 2025, employment levels increased by 1.3%, while the labour force grew by 2.7%, causing the unemployment rate to rise by 1.3 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+However, growth rates vary significantly between industry sectors.
 Applying these projections to Blue Haven - San Remo's employment mix suggests local growth of approximately 6.2% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment